What Does it Mean to Study E-Commerce?

 Internet marketing employs a new set of business strategies, so your e-business degree program needs to reflect these changes.
 A standard e-commerce degree has two areas of study.
 The business side can include management, organization behavior, critical thinking, research and evaluation, financial analysis, and marketing.
 Technology courses should include business system development, project planning, operating systems, programming, databases, networks and telecommunications, the Internet and Web, and e-business.

 By its very nature, e-commerce is dynamic - constantly changing and evolving.
 Almost one-third of real economic growth since 1995 has been attributed to Internet sales.
 This is one profession where you'll need to be aware of the newest trends; of what other e-retailers are doing; and how your product and service compares.
 It's a very visual way of reaching your users.
-Your site needs to be attractive, informative, easy to navigate, and fast--or you'll lose your potential customer.
+Your site needs to be attractive, informative, easy to navigate, and responsive, or you'll lose your potential customer.

 Types of E-Commerce Degrees